Peabody secures $1.5 billion in financing to exit Chapter 11

-CHICAGO (Reuters) - Peabody Energy Corp said on Thursday that a group of banks, including affiliates of Goldman Sachs Group Inc and JPMorgan Chase Bank, has pledged a combined $1.5 billion in loans to help the coal producer exit bankruptcy in the coming months.
+CHICAGO (Reuters) - Peabody Energy Corp BTUUQ.PK said on Thursday that a group of banks, including affiliates of Goldman Sachs Group Inc (GS.N) and JPMorgan Chase Bank (JPM.N), has pledged a combined $1.5 billion in loans to help the coal producer exit bankruptcy in the coming months.

 The cash will be used to cover claims by Peabody's secured lenders and provide "a strong foundation" for its capital structure when it emerges from the roughly $8 billion Chapter 11 bankruptcy it filed last April, according to court documents.

-Affiliates of Credit Suisse AG and Macquarie Group Ltd are also part of the group that has signed on to the new financing.
+Affiliates of Credit Suisse AG (CSGN.S) and Macquarie Group Ltd (MQG.AX) are also part of the group that has signed on to the new financing.

 Peabody, with 6.3 billion tons of proven and probable coal reserves, joined other U.S. coal producers in bankruptcy last year when falling prices left it unable to service billions of dollars in debt taken on to finance expansion in Australia.